olinml2024/olinml2024.github.io/activities/day17.markdown

 # Share-out your application of LLMs
 In [Assignment 14](../assignments/assignment14/assignment14#proposing-an-llm-for-an-application-and-context-you-care-about), we asked you to propose an application of an LLM for a context that you care about.
 We'll do a share-out about our applications and possibly think about where they fall on some axes (e.g., at Olin or beyond; positive to negative; practical to whimsical).

+# Identifying Gaps in Knowledge

+Let's return to the visualization from the exercise 1 of assignment 14.
+With folks around you, identify aspects of the visualization that you don't understand.
+That is, what are the pieces in this diagram that we did not touch on in class thus far?

 # LLM Quality Assessed Deliverable and plans for the rest of the semester

 We'll talk about the timeline (some details now added to the homepage).

 # Images as data